VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 range of failure conditions if the bounded context as a whole is to maintain its consistent state.

-When the team tested the V2 release, we discovered that sometimes the UI is waiting for the domain to to complete its processing, and for the read-models to receive data from the write-model before it can display the next screen to the Registrant.

-[Add some stats from test here]

-To address this issue, the team identified two possible optimizations: optimizing the interaction between the UI and the domain and optimizing the command handling process.
-They decided to address the interaction between the UI and the domain first and then to evaluate whether any further optimization was necessary.

-## Making the RegistrationProcess class more resilient to failure
+## Making the RegistrationProcessManager class more resilient to failure

-Typically, a process manager receives incoming events, and then based on the state of the process manager, sends out one or more commands to aggregates within the bounded context.
+Typically, a process manager receives incoming events and then, based on the state of the process manager, sends out one or more commands to aggregates within the bounded context.
 When a process manager sends out commands, it typically changes its own state.